KRISHNAKOUNDINYA/BoschTestNew/README.md

 # BoschTestNew
-please go thrugh the master branch
+please go through the master branch for the assessment